Former 911 dispatcher: Mistakes likely in Uvalde

 “Of course this was not the right decision,” said McCraw.
 “It was the wrong decision.
 Period.”

 The decision to not enter the classroom, despite lessons learned from Columbine High School, is a concern because, according to McCraw, sporadic gun shots were heard and children were actively calling 911 from inside the school pleading for help at the time.
-During one of those 911 calls, at 12:50 p.m., gunshots were heard.
+During one of those 911 calls, at 12:50 p.m., gunshots were heard, he said.

 “It was believed at the time the subject was stationary, barricaded,” said McCraw, who said officers on the ground believed “there was no risk to other children.”